Comm Sciences & Disorders (CSD)

 CSD 460.
 School Methods.
 (3 Credits)

-Is an overview of communication disorders and therapy methods in school-age children and the educational impact.
+This course Is an overview of communication disorders and therapy methods in school-age children and the educational impact.
 Focus on practical application through understanding of IDEA, RTI, classroom interventions, and student accommodations and procedures and materials used in the public schools by speech language pathologists/Audiologists.
 Effective strategies within the context of the Christian perspective for managing ethical dilemmas in the school setting will also be addressed.
-3 credits.

 CSD 475.
 Senior Seminar.
 (1 Credit)